 If your child is already a toddler and you missed the steps I just described, it is okay, you are still going to proceed in much the same way.
 You will likely be moving through those early steps more quickly.
 Many parents don’t think to give their child a spoon so young or are really overwhelmed by the mess that it causes.
 With a toddler it is important to follow their lead and give them as much help as they need, although it is okay to let them struggle a little here, too.
 Consistency in how often you are presenting them with a spoon and patience go a long way!

 If your child is struggling to get the hang of it or is refusing to try, make sure it is not the mess that is bothering them.
 If you suspect that they don’t like being messy show them that you have a napkin nearby and give them their own.
 If they do get a little messy and it upsets them, be quick to clean it up.
-Check out my Sensory Basics and Sensory Bins post for more help on this.
+Check out how to help kids with sensory sensitivities.

 Regardless of the reason they are having difficulty: consistency, patience, and practicing together are the keys to progress.